 Using mindfulness skills to look at the situation in a more neutral way can have a big impact on the way we understand ourselves and our world.
 Mindfulness slows us down and gives us time to consider different options when we’re confronted with a problem, so we have the freedom to choose a response, rather than just reacting.

 Mindfulness can have a positive impact on our thoughts, behaviours and overall mental well-being—and it can be useful for anyone.

 Mindfulness for Children

-Kids are stressed out these days.
-They may feel pressure from school.
-They may be quite busy with after-school activities.
-It’s hard to slow down in such a fast-paced world.
-But it’s important that children learn how to do just that - slow down.
-Mindfulness helps kids focus on the present instead of focusing on the past or future.
-As they grow into adults, they need to learn to manage stress in healthy ways and make sure they have a healthy balance in their lives.
+Kids may be more stressed out these days.
+They may be feeling pressure from school with the new rules regarding COVID-19.
+They may be experiencing anxiety and having a hard time focusing on tasks.
+Mindfulness can help kids focus on the present instead of focusing on the past or future.
+As they grow into adults, having coping skills such as mindfulness practices can help them to manage stress in healthy ways and make sure they have a healthy balance in their lives.

 “When we get too caught up in the busyness of the world, we lose connection with one another – and ourselves.”